Auction.com 2024 Seller Insights Report

 FEMA Alert

-FEMA has issued an Emergency Management Declaration for the state of Vermont to supplement state and local response efforts to the emergency conditions in the areas affected by flooding beginning July 9, 2023 and continuing.
-The following areas has been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Montana to supplement state, tribal and local recovery efforts in areas affected by the Horse Gulch Fire on July 9, 2024.
+The following counties have been approved for assistance:

 Public Assistance: